top of page

-Between January 1st and March 31st, we received an impressive total of 133 entries for the 5th edition of the New Female Drama Award.
-Our panel of judges had the difficult task of selecting the 3 finalists who will now move on to the mentoring phase:
+Between January 1st and March 31st, we received an impressive 133 entries for the 5th edition of the New Playwriting Award for Female Authors.
+Our panel of judges had the difficult task of selecting the three finalists:

 Ema Fonseca , with Immigrants